-"I do not recall," said Mr. Mouse again, clacking his claws against the tile and staring longingly at the mouse hole in the wall.
-It was so close, yet so far…
+"I do not recall," said Mr. Mouse, clacking his claws against the tile and staring at the mouse hole.

 "Oh, but Mr. Mouse, surely you know who did make them, if not you?"
-Bird asked, quickly losing his patience with the skittish creature.
+Bird asked.

 "I do not recall!"
-And at that, Mr. Mouse fled, sprinting as fast as he possibly could, but alas, he was not fast enough.
-Bird dove from the shelf, snatched Mr. Mouse up in his claws, and devoured him before Mouse could even make it to the next tile.
+At that, Mr. Mouse fled, sprinting toward the hole, but alas, he was not fast enough.
+Bird dove from the shelf, snatched Mr. Mouse up in his claws, and quickly devoured him.

 "It seems I have no choice but to investigate myself," Bird declared.
 "First, I shall follow these odd tracks.
 Perhaps I shall find something interesting."
-So, follow he did, fluttering through each room, careful not to ruin any of the lady's furniture as he went.
-The trail led back to another mouse hole in the wall, so Bird bent over to peer into the hole and found there a horrid sight.
+And follow, he did, fluttering through the house.
+The trail led to another mouse hole, so Bird peered into the hole and found there a horrid sight.

-A party of mice were gathered in a circle around a large pile of flour, and they were singing and laughing and dancing and feasting upon all manner of delicious goods from the pantry from breadcrumbs to the miller's finest champagne, clinking tiny toy glasses from the young ladies' dollhouse and smoking the miller's tobacco.
+A party of mice were gathered around a large pile of flour, and they were laughing and feasting upon all manner of delicious goods from the pantry from breadcrumbs to the miller's finest champagne, clinking tiny toy glasses from the young ladies' dollhouse and smoking the miller's tobacco.

 "Here, here!" said Caesar Mouse, the leader of all the mice in the land, as he struggled to hold his glass due to his tiny mouse hands.
-The room quieted, and he rose to his feet, struggling to maintain balance under the gratuitous wads of fat lining his skin.
+The room quieted, and he rose to his feet.
 "This is a big, big land full of some great, great people.
 Now, thanks to you, we are going to make the mice great again.
 To the one who made this a very tremendous, like, super tremendous day!
 To Cat!"

 Cat?
-But why?
-Why on earth would Cat encourage these mice to seek shelter within these walls?
-This was not his duty!
-Then, Caesar Mouse continued, "By the way, let's lock up that nasty Bird guy.
-What a disgusting animal.
-Covfefe!
-Let's party, boys!"
+Why on earth would Cat encourage mice to seek shelter within these walls?
+Then, Caesar Mouse continued, "By the way, lock up that nasty Bird guy.
+What a disgusting animal!
+Covfefe!"

 "Fire!
 Fire!"
 Bird cried, and all of the mice squealed, running out of the celebration and right into the falcon's waiting beak.
-In a matter of moments, the entire assembly of mice had been gobbled up, and Bird quickly blew the match out.
+In a matter of moments, the entire assembly of mice had been gobbled up.

 Cat had made a deal with the mice; if they acquired flour for him to hide his tracks among the whiteness of the rest of the house, Cat wouldn't attack them.
 In this way, Cat could sneak around undetected and could even murder Bird, the only remaining threat to their plans!
 With this finally made clear, Bird rested upon his perch and pretended to sleep.
 All he had to do was wait.